 quebert should be applied to the bug.

-Severity - Severity is the most amount of time we can go before fixing the bug.
+Severity - the amount of time we can go before fixing the bug.
 A time-based approach to severity was chosen because it’s more understandable by customer service, sales, and account management (as opposed to high, medium, low).

 criticalshould be fixed immediately by the engineering team, even if that means working evenings and weekends.
 During stand-up, all critical bugs appear on a dashboard and are statused at least daily.
 All critical bugs are tracked as part of our downtime.